ethandpark/frostpunk-tutorial/README.md

 ## Mobile

 For responsive design, we'll actually just turn the parallax off and replace it with a static image.
 This will both help performance and load times.
-We'll do this by creating a new div below the #main-banner and applying `display:none`, along with the necessary background and height properties.
+We'll do this by creating a new empty div right below the #main-banner and applying `display:none`, along with the necessary background and height properties.

 ```
 #main-banner__mobile {